-Bay City’s Tall Ship Celebration begins in just over a week!
-If you’re planning a trip to the area for the event, take advantage of your time there by seeing what else the Great Lakes Bay Region has to offer.
+If you’re planning a trip this summer, see what the Great Lakes Bay Region has to offer.
 Lindsay Gilbert of the Great Lakes Bay Regional Convention & Visitors Bureau fills us in on her top 10 must-sees in the area.

-The Tall Ship Celebration in Bay City will bring thousands to the Great Lakes Bay Region July 11th-14th.
-And what a great time to visit other places in the region as well!
-There is so much to see and experience.
+There is so much to see and experience in Great Lakes Bay.
 Below are just some of the highlights that the region has to offer.
 More can be found at visitgreatlakesbay.org.

 1. Saginaw Valley Naval Ship Museum USS Edson DD-946, Bay City